st3v3nmw/obsidian-spaced-repetition/README.md

 ## Guide

+### Reviewing

+#### New Notes

+All "new" notes with content are listed under `New` on the right panel.
+To review, click on the file to open it, then choose either the `Review: Easy` or `Review: Hard` option on the file menu.
+The notes will then scheduled appropriately.

+#### Scheduled notes

+`Review: N due` on the status bar at the bottom of the screen shows how many notes one has to review today.
+Clicking on that opens one of the notes for review.
+Alternatively, one can use the `Open a note for review` command.

-### Installation
+### Settings

+Available settings are:
+- Choosing whether to open a note by random or the most important note
+- Choosing whether to open the next note automatically after reviewing another

-### Usage
+### Ignoring some notes

-Add the following frontmatter to the very top of the note so that scheduling information won't be added to the file:
+Click the `Review: Ignore file` option on the file menu or add the following frontmatter to the very top of the note:
 ```yaml
 ---
 review: false
 ---
 ```

-#### Right Panel
+### Right Panel

-- Per day review entries are sorted by importance (PageRank)
+- Daily review entries are sorted by importance (PageRank)

 ## Spaced Repetition Algorithm